SiddharthMundra123/cse15l-lab-reports/lab-1 tutorial.md

 ---
 To log out of the remote server, you can either run the command "exit" or just press CTRL + D. You can also open multiple terminals in VScode!
+This is the end of the turotial, thank you so much for your time!